joanmanuellopez/AirQuality/readme.md

 All the datasets used for this project can be found on the airqualityontario website, following this [link](http://www.airqualityontario.com/history/index.php).
 Just choose a station, a pollutant and a period of time and you'll be ready to download your dataset in XML, CSV file or HTML.

-My selection are three CSV files comprising the period starting in January 2012 and ending in December 2012, for the Toronto Downtown station, one for each one of the pollutants mentioned above: Nitrogen Dioxide (NO2), Particulate Matters (PM2.5) and Ground Ozone (O3).
+My selection are three CSV files comprising the period starting in January 2012 and ending in December 2012, for the Toronto Downtown station, one for each one of the pollutants mentioned above: Nitrogen Dioxide (NO2), Fine Particulate Matter (PM2.5) and Ground-level Ozone (O3).

 I would like to remark the fact that some previous work had to be done on the original CSV files before importing them into RStudio.
 You can find the cleaned datasets, ready to be used for the analysis, in the repository for this project.